 "The women I studied celebrated motherhood by including their close friends and families in the early milestones of parenthood.
 They were not mother and child against the world but part of a broader group of people chosen–and willing–to support them."

 Drexler holds up a wide collection of males–"grandfathers, godfathers, uncles, family friends, coaches"–who can stand in as fathers for the boys of single mother households.
-Yet while those serving in social nests or as father figures can be positives for children, they usually have little real stake in a child’s life, and are a poor substitute for a father’s love and devotion to his children.
+Yet while those serving in social nests or as father figures can certainly be positives for children, they usually have little real stake in a child’s life, and are a poor substitute for a father’s love and devotion to his children.

 Hertz, Drexler and mothers like Melissa and Joy fail to understand how powerfully children hunger for their fathers.
 For example, famed athlete Bo Jackson devoted the first chapter of his autobiography Bo Knows Bo not to his many achievements, but instead to the father he didn’t have.
 Jackson’s angry, unhappy childhood was defined by his father hunger.
 He explained that when he wanted something, "I could beat on other kids and steal…[but] I couldn’t steal a father.
 I couldn’t steal a father’s hug when I needed one."
-Jackson saw his older brother go to a penal institution, feared he would end up there as well, and longed for the discipline and strong hand a father provides.
+Jackson saw his older brother go to a penal institution, feared he would end up there as well, and longed for the strong hand a father provides.

 In Whatever Happened to Daddy’s Little Girl?, award-winning journalist Jonetta Rose Barras describes her fatherless childhood as "one long, empty night."
 After her parents broke up, she explains: